 The second largest lake in Pokhara, Fewa lake, is one of the attractions of Pokhara.
 The tranquil lake accompanied by the sunrise view from the mountain range in the morning is something you should not miss in this lifetime.

-Similarly, crawl out of some of the deepest and darkest caves of Pokhara that will enhance the adventure to your journeys such as Mahendra cave and Bat cave.
+Similarly, crawl out of some of the deepest and darkest caves of Pokhara that will enhance the adventure of your journeys such as Mahendra cave and Bat cave.

 Another major attraction of Pokhara is the Davis fall.
 It is a huge waterfall which was named after a person who fell into it and died.